-Writer | Editor | Collaborator
+Writer | Editor | Creative Collaborator

 The longer version is that, as a child, I was the girl with her nose in a book.
 My parents had to negotiate with me at dinner to get me to put my books down.
 (My mispronunciation of "khaki" is still told as a hilarious family tale—seriously, if you've never heard it, it can be difficult to figure out.)

-I have now worked on over 400 titles published by legacy houses (including Kirkus "Best Books," NYT and USA Today bestsellers, and NPR's Book Concierge Best Books—a relatively up-to-date title list is available here), and I write health and wellness articles for websites and ghostwrite for individuals and publishers.
-An updated title list can be found here.
+I have now worked on over 500 titles published by legacy houses (including Kirkus Best Books, NYT and USA Today bestsellers, and NPR's Book Concierge Best Books), write articles for websites, and ghost write for companies and publishers.
+A relatively updated title list can be found here.
 I also edit as part of the collective Cogitate Studios.

 I write.
 I edit.
 I develop and organize content.
 By collaborating with you on your creative project, I can help you take it to the next level.